A. Amnon and Tamar.

 i.
 "A friend no friend; a carnal friend, a spiritual enemy, who advised, for the recovery of the body, the ruin of his soul."
 (Trapp)

 b.
 I love Tamar: As later events will show, he did not love Tamar at all.
 Amnon lusted after Tamar and called it love.
-He certainly is not the last person to do this, and lust often presents itself as love.
+He certainly was not the last person to do this, and lust often masquerades as love.

 c.
-My brother Absalom's sister: If Absalom is my brother than clearly Tamar is my sister.
-In his lust, Amnon cannot allow himself to call Tamar his sister - instead, she is Absalom's sister.
+My brother Absalom's sister: If Absalom was my brother then clearly Tamar was my sister.
+In his lust, Amnon did not allow himself to call Tamar his sister - instead, she was Absalom's sister.
 The power of lust is strong enough to twist the way we see reality.

 d.
 Lie down on your bed and pretend to be ill: Jonadab advised Amnon to deceitfully arrange a private meeting with Tamar.
-He doesn't need to say, "And then force yourself on Tamar" because in their shared wickedness, Jonadab and Amnon think the same wicked thoughts.
+He didn't need to say, "And then force yourself on Tamar," because in their shared wickedness, Jonadab and Amnon thought the same wicked thoughts.

 3. (6-10) Amnon pretends illness in order to be alone with Tamar.